Why study a Germanic, Slavic or East European language?

-GSLL offers instruction in seven Indo-European languages (Bosnian-Croatian-Serbian, Czech, Dutch, German, Macedonian, Polish, and Russian) and one Uralic language (Hungarian).
+GSLL offers instruction in seven Indo-European languages (Bosnian-Croatian-Serbian, Czech, Dutch, German, Ukrainian, Polish, and Russian), one Uralic language (Hungarian), and one Eurasian language (Kazakh).
 There are certainly language-specific reasons to want to learn, say, Czech or Polish, but consider first the most immediate reason why Carolina students decide to learn a language taught in GSLL: Our classes are comparatively small and intimate in size.
 We know and care about our students, and students easily establish close and productive relationships with their instructors.
 Students easily build meaningful friendships with other students studying our languages.
 GSLL teaches students core skills rooted in the humanities that are transferable to myriad careers: critical thinking and careful close analysis, research based on persuasive written and oral communication, as well as cross-cultural and cross-historical understanding.

 Perhaps most important is the fact that students who study a GSLL language go on to do amazing things, regardless of whether life after Carolina involves their command of a foreign language: graduate school, professional school, top-notch employment at home and abroad.

 German and Dutch is spoken by roughly 200 million people around the world.

 The spectacular and unanticipated event of 9 November 1989, the opening of the Berlin Wall, focused world-wide attention on reunited Germany that is bound to play an increasingly important role in a united Europe and in the world.
 As a result of Germany’s increased role, the German language will become more important, particularly in Eastern Europe.
 Although some seem to think that, according to an article in the New York Times (11 November 1990), “English [is] Über Alles,” the following response to that article should give one pause: